 Where is Goblin Valley State Park?

-Goblin Valley is located in the southeast corner of Utah, about halfway between the towns of Green River and Hanksville.
-The park is open year-round, but some of the facilities may be closed during the winter.
+Goblin Valley is located in the southeast corner of Utah, about halfway between Green River and Hanksville.
+The park is open year-round, but some facilities may be closed during the winter.

 When was Goblin Valley State Park established?